Cruising poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Burns fully commits to the undercover operation, moving into a new apartment in the Village and beginning his immersion into the gay leather bar scene as a patrolling presence., moving from reaction to action.

 The Collapse moment at 75 minutes (73% through) represents the emotional nadir.
 Here, Stuart Richards, Burns's neighbor and friend, is found murdered in Burns's apartment building.
-This death represents the collapse of the boundary between Burns's investigation and his personal life—the violence has touched him directly., shows the protagonist at their lowest point.
+This death represents the collapse of the boundary between Burns's investigation and his personal life—the violence has touched him directly., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Burns identifies Stuart's killer, Skip Lee, through evidence and confronts him.
 The arrest appears to resolve the case, allowing Burns to synthesize his experience and attempt to return to his former life., demonstrating the transformation achieved throughout the journey.